retrohacker/stlaursWebsite/README.txt

-From: Jon Picchietti and William Blankenshop
+From: Jon Picchietti and William Blankenship

 To: Saint Louis Area Undergraduate Research Symposium

 TO DO: